VAIBHAVMIGHTY/Counter/README.md

-Simple calculor app in reactjs and in tailwind
+Simple calculator app in reactjs and in tailwind